Academany/fabzero/program/basic/doc.md

 * Resizing Images.
 You can resize and convert between image formats using [GraphicsMagick](http://www.graphicsmagick.org/) package. `gm convert -resize 600x600 bigimage.png smallimage.jpg` will resize `bigimage.png` without modifiyng the aspect ratio inside a bounding box of 600x600 pixels and convert it into `.jpg`.

-* Image strip: It might be useful for documenting workflows to compose a strip of images using [GraphicsMagick](http://www.graphicsmagick.org/) package. `gm convert +append -geometry x400 image1.png image2.png image3.png image4.png strip.png`will compose 4 separate images in a `strip.png` image 400 pixels high.
+* Creating an image strip: It might be useful for documenting workflows to compose a strip of images using [GraphicsMagick](http://www.graphicsmagick.org/) package. `gm convert +append -geometry x400 image1.png image2.png image3.png image4.png strip.png` will compose 4 separate images in a file named `strip.png` 400 pixels high.

 ![apollo 13 image strip](../design/img/principles/apollo13.png)